sreenaths1988/accession-numbers/README.md

 Expected output:
 A00000, A0001, ABCDEFG1, DRR2110012, ERR000111-ERR000113, ERR000115-ERR000116, ERR100114, ERR200000001-ERR200000003, SRR211001

+The application is build to respond to user requests through command line, web interface and REST API call.
+There is no need of an application server to run this application as it comes with an embedded Jetty server.
+Jersey is used to implement REST API feature.

 ## Usage

 The application can be used in 3 ways

 * Command Line

-  /> java -jar <path to jar> <args>
+  	 *java -jar <path to jar> <args>*

 	 args: Accession numbers separated with comma.
 Enclose in double quotes if there are spaces

   	 For eg: java -jar accessionnumbers-0.0.1-SNAPSHOT.jar "A00000, A0001, A0001, ERR000111, ERR000112"

  * Web interface

-  Open <project folder>/src/main/webapp/index.html and provide input in text area and click Submit button
+ 	In a command prompt, run *java jar <path to jar>* Open <project folder>/src/main/webapp/index.html and provide input in text area and click Submit button

  * REST API

-  Pass data as plain/text in a REST API client to http://localhost:8080/root/accessionnumber
+  	In a command prompt, run *java jar <path to jar>* Pass data as plain/text in a REST API client to http://localhost:8080/root/accessionnumber

 ## Getting Started